-82 See Greta R. Bauer et al., Do Clinical Data from Transgender Adolescents Support the Phenomenon of "Rapid Onset Gender Dysphoria"?, 243 J. PEDIATRICS 224, 225-26 (2022), https://pubmed.ncbi.nlm.nih.gov/34793826/; Exec.
+80 See Greta R. Bauer et al., Do Clinical Data from Transgender Adolescents Support the Phenomenon of "Rapid Onset Gender Dysphoria"?, 243 J. PEDIATRICS 224, 225-26 (2022), https://pubmed.ncbi.nlm.nih.gov/34793826/; Exec.
 Order No. 14187 § 3.

-contagion" causes transgender identity.
-83 The survey has been widely discredited.
-84 Moreover, the journal in which the survey was published subsequently published an extensive correction stating, among other things, that "[r]apid-onset gender dysphoria (ROGD) is not a formal mental health diagnosis," and that the "report did not collect data from the adolescents and young adults (AYAs) or clinicians and therefore does not validate the phenomenon."85
+websites that promote the belief that "social contagion" causes transgender identity.81 The survey has been widely discredited.82 Moreover, the journal in which the survey was published subsequently published an extensive correction stating, among other things, that "[r]apid-onset gender dysphoria (ROGD) is not a formal mental health diagnosis," and that the "report did not collect data from the adolescents and young adults (AYAs) or clinicians and therefore does not validate the phenomenon."83 Subsequent peer-reviewed research has not found support for a new etiologic phenomenon of rapid-onset gender dysphoria during adolescence.84